antonycourtney/tabli/src/NOTES.md

 -   What if we always showed some kind of background for every tab item, and just used a highlight on mouseover?

+-   Could we have a minimize / hide all option?

+-  PUT BACK THROTTLING!

+- *** search box not centered when resizing....